Leralondey/chargehq-enphase/README.md

 This script works with v7.x firmware of Enphase which needs login details to generate a JWT token.
 Although the expiry is long, it should automatically renew token when expired.

-**Tested on:** D7.6.175 Enphase + Raspberry Pi.
+**Tested on:**  7.6.172 Enphase + Synology DS218play DSM 7.2.1-69057 Update 4 .
 Reported working on [Envoy Firmware D8.2.114](https://github.com/khandelwalpiyush/chargehq-enphase/issues/1) as well

-It is a shell script which can be run on a windows / linux OS.
+It is a shell script which can be run on a DSM 7.2.1-69057 Update 4.
 Please change the following section

 ```